divyank50/IOC-Lookup-Tool/README.md

 # IOC-Lookup-Tool

-This is a IOC Lookup Tool, that is created using ThreatFox, URLHaus, and MalwareBazaar APIs.
-This Chrome extension tool was created to find quick information a particular IOC and its associated information.
+- The Cyber Threat Intel Lookup is a Chrome Extension designed to help cybersecurity professionals, threat analysts, and researchers quickly investigate Indicators of Compromise (IOCs).
+The tool allows users to check file hashes, IP addresses, and URLs against three major threat intelligence databases:

+  MalwareBazaar (for malware sample hashes)
+  ThreatFox (for IPs and domains associated with cyber threats) URLHaus (for malicious URL analysis)
+- By leveraging these open-source threat intelligence APIs, this extension helps users detect, analyze, and respond to potential security threats in real-time—directly from their browser.
-This tools currently only shows details about IOC's that are part of the ThreatFox, MalwareBazaar and URLHaus.
-Additional Threat Intel integreations are work in progress.
+- Additional Threat Intel integreations are work in progress.

+**The examples used below are real IOC's, please don't click or interact with them, if you do I won't be responsible for anything.**
 **Tool Usage:**
-** The examples used below are real IOC's, please don't click or interact with them, if you do I won't be responsible for anything.

 1. _ThreatFox_
 - IPAddress:Port [Example: 54.208{.}144.249:443]
 - URL/Domain [Example: www{.}deskschoolpro.com OR albummgronakw{.}shop]